-them into a simulated representation of the types of objects they viewed like a circle, horizon or face.
+them into a simulated representa- and consumers as its ideology. tion of the types of objects they viewed like a circle, horizon or face.
 Researchers have discovered the brain naturally catalogues images into visual semantic categories.
 Different brain locations exist for categories like moving vehicles, car, boat or truck, and are similar for most people.
 Can our thoughts and feelings remain hidden?